MinYaoJhu/Advanced_R/Ch7_Environment_2.md

 1. Write a function that lists all the variables defined in the environment in which it was called.
 It should return the same results as `ls()`.

+> ls shows what data sets and functions a user has defined.

 ```r
 ls